Renting a Car for Your Route 66 Road Trip

-When renting a car in the US you need to be at least 21 years old with a valid drivers license.
-That's not to say that every rental company is obliged to rent to you - some rental companies have a 25 year minimum age or require an additional payment if you're between 21 and 25 years old - prices vary so shop around.
+When renting a car in the US you need to be at least 21 years old with a valid drivers license - if you're from outside the US your country's driving license will be fine, there's no need for an International driver's license.
+Although you may be 21 years old that's not to say that every rental company is obliged to rent to you - some rental companies have a 25 year minimum age or require an additional payment if you're between 21 and 25 years old - prices vary so shop around.
 Most companies will also require you to produce a credit card before leasing you a vehicle.

 Inform your rental company if there will be multiple drivers prior to signing your contract and budget for an additional payment for the privilege - this varies between companies - be sure to check on this.

 There are several major companies to choose from when renting a car:

 However, trawling through each of these sites individually, having to enter the same information time and time again soon becomes tiresome.
 There are websites out there that will search all of these companies on your behalf to find you the best deal.
 If you don't want to spend the time searching each company I would recommend using RentalCars.com - a price comparison site that will do all the donkey-work in finding the cheapest deal.

 I have always used this company to help me find the cheapest deals for car rental and have never been disappointed - they are easy to communicate with via email or phone.
 One point worth noting is that if you get an estimate for car hire online but do not book straight away, they often wait a couple of weeks before sending you an email with a slightly reduced rate to entice you back!